PoisotLab/NCBITaxonomy.jl/paper/paper.md

 # Summary

-`NCBITaxonomy.jl` is a package designed to facilitate the reconciliation and cleaning of taxonomic names, using a *local* copy of the NCBI taxonomic backbone [@Federhen2012NcbTax; @Schoch2020NcbTax]; The basic search functions are coupled with quality-of-life functions including case-insensitive search and custom fuzzy string matching to facilitate the amount of information that can be extracted automatically, while allowing efficient manual curation and inspection of results. `NCBITaxonomy.jl` works with version 1.6 of the Julia programming language [@Bezanson2017JulFre], and relies on the Apache Arrow format to store a local copy of the NCBI raw taxonomy files.
-The design of `NCBITaxonomy.jl` has been inspired by recent proposals, like the R package `taxadb` [@Norman2020TaxHig].
+`NCBITaxonomy.jl` is a package designed to facilitate the reconciliation and cleaning of taxonomic names, using a local copy of the NCBI taxonomic backbone [@Federhen2012NcbTax; @Schoch2020NcbTax]; The basic search functions are coupled with quality-of-life functions including case-insensitive search and custom fuzzy string matching to facilitate the amount of information that can be extracted automatically while allowing efficient manual curation and inspection of results. `NCBITaxonomy.jl` works with version 1.6 of the Julia programming language [@Bezanson2017JulFre], and relies on the Apache Arrow format to store a local copy of the NCBI raw taxonomy files.
+The design of `NCBITaxonomy.jl` has been inspired by similar efforts, like the R package `taxadb` [@Norman2020TaxHig], which provides an offline alternative to packages like `taxize` [@Chamberlain2013TaxTax].

 # Statement of need

-Identifying species in an unambiguous way is a far more challenging task than it may appears.
+Unambiguously identifying species is a far more challenging task than it may appear.
 There are a vast number of reasons for this.
-Different databases keep different taxonomic "backbones", *i.e.* different data structure in which names are mapped to species, and organised in a hierarchy.
+Different databases keep different taxonomic "backbones", *i.e.* different data structures in which names are mapped to species, and organised in a hierarchy.
 Not all names are unique identifiers to groups.
 For example, *Io* can either refer to a genus of plants from the aster family, or to a genus of molluscs; the genus *Mus* (of which the house mouse *Mus musculus* is a species), contains a sub-genus *also* named *Mus*.
-Conversely, the same species can be known by several names, which are valid synonyms: for example the domestic cow *Bos taurus* admits *Bos primigenius taurus* as a valid synonym.
-Taxonomic nomenclature also changes on a regular basis, with groups being split, merged, or moved to a new position in the tree of life; this is, notably, a common occurence with viral taxonomy, each subsequent version of which can differ markedly from the last [compare, *e.g*
+Conversely, the same species can have several names, which are valid
+synonyms: for example, the domestic cow *Bos taurus* admits *Bos primigenius taurus* as a valid synonym.
+Taxonomic nomenclature also changes regularly, with groups being split, merged, or moved to a new position in the tree of life; this is, notably, a common occurrence with viral taxonomy, each subsequent version of which can differ markedly from the last; compare, *e.g* @Lefkowitz2018VirTax to
-@Lefkowitz2018VirTax to @Walker2020ChaVir].
+@Walker2020ChaVir.

-To add to the complexity, one must also consider that most taxa names are at some point manually typed, which has the potential to introduce additional mistakes in raw data; it is likely to expect that such mistakes may arise when attemptint to write down the (perfectly valid) names of the bacterial isolate known as *Myxococcus llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogochensis*, or of the crowned slaty flycatcher  *Griseotyrannus aurantioatrocristatus*.
+To add to the complexity, one must also consider that most taxa names are at some point manually typed, which has the potential to introduce additional mistakes in raw data; it is likely to expect that such mistakes may arise when attempting to write down the (perfectly valid) names of the bacterial isolate known as *Myxococcus llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogochensis*, or of the crowned slaty flycatcher  *Griseotyrannus aurantioatrocristatus*.
 These mistakes